-Both ZDR and DWR are invariant to IWC when same values of $D{\rm m}$ and AR are used.
-Therefore, $D{\rm m}$ and AR are found in the first step, whilst the IWC is constrained in the second step.
-While the DWR contributes to the retrieval of $D{\rm m}$, the ZDR measurement merely narrows down the solution of aspect ratio of the ice particles.
-As $Z{\rm c}$ at C-band is less affected by attenuation compared to Ka-band, it is better suited to estimate the IWC.
+Both ZDR and DWR are invariant to IWC when the same values of $D{\rm m}$ and AR are used.
+Therefore, $D{\rm m}$ and AR are found in the first step, while the IWC is constrained in the second step.
+While the DWR contributes to the retrieval of $D{\rm m}$, the ZDR measurement merely narrows down the solution of the aspect ratio of the ice particles.
+As Ze at C band is less affected by attenuation compared to the Ka band, it is better suited to estimate the IWC.
 After the retrieval of size $D{\rm m}$ and shape AR in the first step, the algorithm continues with these values with the retrieval of IWC in the second step by minimizing the cost function J_2 in the LUT.
-Completing these two steps, the microphysics retrieval has retrieved not only preliminary $D{\rm m}$, AR and IWC but also the specific attenuation A at both radar bands which is used for the total attenuation estimation.
-As the ice retrieval produces results using radar measurements interpolated onto a cartesian grid, the retrieved A at C- and Ka-band needs to be converted from cartesian to the original polar coordinates for the calculation of the total attenuation for each radar band.
-After

-A, in polar coordinates, is integrated along the radar beams, the total attenuation for each radar dataset is calculated and converted back from polar to cartesian coordinates.
+Completing these two steps, the microphysics retrieval has retrieved not only preliminary $D{\rm m}$, AR, and IWC but also the specific attenuation A at both radar bands, which is used for the total attenuation estimation.
+As the ice retrieval produces results using radar measurements interpolated onto a Cartesian grid, the retrieved A at C and Ka band needs to be converted from Cartesian to the original polar coordinates for the calculation of the total attenuation for each radar band.
+After A, in polar coordinates, is integrated along the radar beams, the total attenuation for each radar dataset is calculated and converted back from polar to Cartesian coordinates.
 Then, it is used to correct Z_e for both radars.
-In the next step, the final microphysical parameters such as AR, IWC and $D{\rm m}$ are retrieved using the corrected Z_e from both bands as well as ZDR from POLDIRAD.
+In the next step, the final microphysical parameters such as AR, IWC, and $D{\rm m}$ are retrieved using the corrected Z_e from both bands as well as ZDR from POLDIRAD.
 Figure 10 shows the process of attenuation correction and retrieval in more detail.
-An output example of the ice microphysics retrieval scheme for the already introduced case study from 30th January 2019 at 10:08 UTC (Fig. 11-12) can be found in Sect.
+An output example of the ice microphysics retrieval scheme for the already introduced case study from 30 January 2019 at 10:08 UTC (Figs. 11 and 12) can be found in Sect.
 4.1.
-The total attenuation for this case study is presented as a supplement material accompanying this paper.
+The total attenuation for this case study is presented in the Supplement accompanying this paper.